 We now know this issue to be widespread across the UK, preventing many people from selling property.
 Unfortunately, there could also be delays for those coming to the end of their current mortgage arrangement who may want to secure a new deal with their lenders or sell their home.

-If you’re in the process of selling or re-mortgaging your home, we would suggest raising this issue with any potential buyer or the lender in the event of re-financing your property.
-It may be helpful to mention our commitment not to charge residents for any actionable latent defects (faults in a property that existed prior to it being sold the first time).
+If you’re in the process of selling or re-mortgaging your home, we would suggest raising this issue with any potential buyer, or the lender in the event of re-financing your property.

 Where can I get further help?